skeeto/elfeed/README.md

 intervention, but steps can be taken to minimize the database size if desired.
 The simplest option is to run the `elfeed-db-compact` command, which will pack the loose-file content database into a single compressed file.
-This function can be added to `kill-emacs-hook`.
+This function works well in `kill-emacs-hook`.

 Going further, a function could be added to `elfeed-new-entry-hook` to strip unwanted/unneeded content from select entries before being